Mangrove tree distribution: Challenges, limitations and future suggestions

 Much attention has been given to mangroves by the scientific community, as well as a largely universal acknowledgement among communities and governments of the ecological and economic values.
 Despite this awareness, global mangrove area continues to decline through human activities.
 A lack of communication between biologists, effected residents, and governments could partly account for this.

+Local communities have largely taken on mangrove restoration into their own hands.
+There have been positive examples of community managed mangrove protection in Thailand, Indonesia. the Philippines, and Cambodia.
+Ancestral communities have long protected their land without any government support, as conservation becomes more difficult as mangroves continue to be destroyed, external support from the government becomes more important.
+Placing management control in the hands of the locals must include recognition of ancestral territory land and accompanying stewardship rights.
+It also thus requires an increase in collaboration and communication between governments and local communities.
+Gaps in governmental regulation have appeared in monitoring, coordination, and enforcement efforts.
+For example, in Ecuador, the protection of mangroves have not had consistent and dependable support from the government thus making protection initiatives more difficult to implement.

 Calls have been made for greater collaboration between international researchers and residents of affected nations.
 Efforts to assess changes in worldwide mangrove distribution have been hindered by a lack of long term data, or limited to no data at all for some nations.
+This lack of data creates holes effecting the traceability, coordination, and enforcement ability of researchers.
 Without accurate data on distributions, an accurate forecast of mangrove loss or expansion becomes problematic.
 This in turn may hinder the progress of conservation projects.
+This data becomes more important as threats such as pollution and climate change increase, requiring closer collaboration between ancestral communities, the scientific community, and government regulation policies.

 Despite large volumes of scientific literature on mangroves, many uncertainties still exist.
 These include how mangroves will respond to increases in greenhouse gases and sea level, sustainable yields for silviculture, the difference in ecological functioning between tropical and temperate species, and why within the same species we get seaward and landward expansions.
 Obtaining this knowledge will help nations to better predict future mangrove behavior, and administer appropriate management policies.